Yusaku-Kato/BiFuzz/README.md

 5. Use the Render Pipeline Converter to convert your materials to URP.
 6. Attach all the scripts in Assets/BiFuzz to 'DogPolyart'.
 7. When you attach a script, it becomes a component.
 In the added component, uncheck 'Grad_init' and 'Grad_local' to disable them.
 8. Set the 'Grad_init' and 'Grad_local' components of 'DogPolyart' as shown in the image below.
+Even if there is no change from initial values, be sure to move sliders and re-enter the values.
     <img src="README_Images/Grad_init.png" width="50%">
     <img src="README_Images/Grad_local.png" width="50%">
 9. Assign the number of frames the test will run to the variable exeTime in Assets/BiFuzz/ExeTime.cs.